Best Tube Combo Amps Under $1000

 This amp will nail those bluesy tones you’re looking for in a Fender, but cranking up the Drive knob on the More Drive channel gets you (you guessed it) more drive.
 While it isn’t a high-gain amp by any stretch of the imagination, you will manage some excellent hard rock tones if that’s what you’re after.

 But for some guitarists, looking for heavy overdriven sounds out of a Fender amp is like going to McDonald’s and ordering a pizza.
-If the classic Fender clean sounds and buttery overdrives is what you want, you’ll find that too in the Hot Rod Deluxe.
-If country, blues or classic rock is your bag, this amp is a solid choice.
+If the classic Fender clean sounds and buttery overdrives are what you want, you’ll find that too in the Hot Rod Deluxe.
+If country, blues, or classic rock is your bag, this amp is a solid choice.

 Peavey 6505+ 112